cjredmond/final_project/readme.txt

--Sports incuded are Football, Basketball, Hockey, and Soccer -A users can then join a league with 5 other players -Users play a single opponent once a week, the player with the most points at the end of the week is awarded a win -The league lasts for a length of time that is decided bu the user who created the league
+-Sports incuded are Football, Basketball, Hockey, and Soccer -A users can then join a league with 5 other players -Users play a single opponent once a week, the player with the most points at the end of the week is awarded a win -The league lasts for a length of time that is decided by the user who created the league